- The PPP (presentation, practice, production) method makes structuring your lesson plan a breeze.

 Your lesson plan will outline what you intend to teach in your lesson and how you intend to teach it.
 Likely the only person who actually reads your lesson plan will be you, so you can let the look of the lesson plan take a lower priority.
 Content matters more than presentation.

 From the goals and objective section, you’ll want to move into the procedures of the lesson.
-For starter’s every lesson, regardless of the topic, should be broken into three stages: presentation stage, controlled practice stage, and free practice.
+For starters, every lesson, regardless of the topic, should be broken into three main stages.
+Referred to as the PPP methodology, you will follow this simple framework: presentation, production, and practice.
 These three stages will help students absorb content and the practice will help in effective learning.
+Of course, don't forget short warm-up and cool-down sessions at the beginning and end of each lesson.

-The first stage of your lesson will be the presentation stage.
-In this stage you will present the lesson’s focus to your students so that they can begin to grasp exactly what it is they will be learning.
+Now that the class is focused and ready to learn, you can start with the material.
+In the presentation stage, you will present the lesson’s focus to your students so that they can begin to grasp exactly what it is they will be learning.

 When it comes to ESL, the presentation stage may include an overview of new vocabulary words, conversation topics or even grammar rules.
 Remember: you’ll want to share the specific objectives and goals with your students during this stage so that they aren’t in the dark about what it is they are supposed to be learning.